 - Will using your services cost me anything?

-- Do you offer counseling or support groups for birth mothers and birth fathers?
+- Do you offer counseling or support groups for birth parents?

 - How do you screen the adoptive families you work with?